Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 The meat is typically served raw, thinly sliced, and accompanied by soy sauce and ginger.

-It has a tender texture and a slightly sweet, gamey flavor that pairs well with sake or shochu.
+It has a tender texture and a slightly sweet, gamey flavour that pairs well with sake or shochu.

 If you’re interested in trying basashi, head to a local izakaya (Japanese pub) or restaurant that specializes in horse meat dishes.